Vyral/jeff-ryder/_posts/2020-01-02-colorado-spring-is-no--1----but-thats-bad-news-for-you.md

 Want to buy a home in Colorado Springs?
 Get in line.&nbsp;

 According to a report from the National Association of Realtors that polled 400 different communities, we ranked as the most difficult place to buy a home.
 This same report said that 11.1% of the people who live here are either actively looking for a house or are thinking of making a move sometime soon.
-What makes this situation challenging is that Colorado Springs is ranked very low in terms of difficulty for home sellers.
+What makes this situation challenging is that Colorado Springs is ranked very low in terms of the amount of people selling a house.

 {% include pullquote.html %}